Kurrajong Parade is a memorial avenue of trees located from Clive Street towards the Tingha Bridge, originally planted on 6 September 1919.

-This brick monument was developed as an Inverell Apex Club project.
-The monument has a large sign attached, 'The Kurrajongs' with the Rising Sun Emblem, Australian Imperial Force along with the Australian and Union Jack flags.
-A number of plaques have also been attached to the wall.
+Around 2005, a nearby brick wall monument was developed as an Inverell Apex Club project.
+The monument has the words 'The Kurrajongs' attached, accompanied by plaques of the Rising Sun emblem and Australian and Union Jack flags.
+A number of dedication and explanatory plaques have also been attached to the wall.
+This memorial was dedicated on 25 April 2005.

-At the front, is a relocated World War 1 gun captured by the 33rd Battalion which had been presented to Inverell.
-There is also a concrete block with the Apex Club emblem and plaque acknowledging local businesses and organizations which assisted the club with its re-development project.
+At the front of the wall, is a relocated First World War gun captured by the 33rd Battalion which had been presented to Inverell.
+In front of the gun, there is a concrete block with the Apex Club emblem and plaque acknowledging local businesses and organisations who assisted the club with the project.

 LEST WE FORGET